Program Overview

 MKTG-5006Marketing Management3

 Marketing is more than just advertising and sales.
 Marketing is a multi-disciplinary process that facilitates exchanges of value between organizations and their clients and customers.
 Effective management of the marketing function provides unique challenges for all organizations.
 This course provides an overview of the decisions managers face as they develop and execute marketing plans.
 Recent trends impacting strategies and tactics will be addressed.
-Students will work in groups to design a marketing plan to address the objectives of an organization.
+Students will work in groups to design a final marketing plan to address the objectives of an organization.
+They will also take on a simulation where they have an opportunity to run the marketing for their own company.

 View all courses